 Pros:

-- Established global brand with a broad product portfolio
+- Established global brand, more than 2,000 staff, and a broad public sector portfolio

 Cons: